I wanted to share some amateur autochrome stereoviews from my collection so anyone unfamiliar with the process can see how beautiful they are.

 I find Autochromes are very evocative of the period, not least because they are mostly taken by amateurs of everyday life.
 They have a magical grainy quality and dream-like colours, very much like impressionist-paintings.
 It’s often quite expensive to find good quality, nicely coloured autochromes stereoviews but when you have seen one you’ll definitely want to see more!

-Most of the ones I’m sharing were taken by an unnamed amateur photographer which I found in a set of nine but who knows how many they actually made; the last image of the roses is the first autochrome I collected and is also my favourite because the quality is fantastic.
+Most of the ones I’m sharing were taken by an unnamed amateur photographer, with an unusual circular format; the last image of the roses is the first autochrome I collected and is also my favourite because the quality is fantastic.
 They are quite dark and have lots of artifacts so I’ve edited them slightly in Photoshop for better viewing.
 There are definitely better examples of autochromes available and it’s worth doing a Google search as many Museums and Archives are currently digitising their collections and new views appear frequently.

 Copyright © The Stereoscopy Blog.
 All rights reserved.